NicolasMzy/DansMonGosier/GITFLOW.md

 ### Dev branches :

-- **evelop :** This is the main development branch.
+- **develop :** This is the main development branch.
 Features under development, bug fixes and other modifications are merged into this branch.
 Feature branches are created from this branch.

 ### Feature Branches :